dudematthew/foundry-audio-receiver/README.md

 ## What you do (setup)

-1. **Get a working HTTP stream URL** from something on your PC or network (MP3-style stream is typical).
+1. **Get a working stream URL** from something on your PC or network (MP3-style stream is typical).
 This module does not encode audio; it only plays the URL inside Foundry.
 2. **Test the URL in VLC** (Media → Open Network Stream).
 If VLC will not play it, Foundry will not either.
 3. In Foundry: **Configure Settings → module settings → World → Global stream URL** and paste the URL.
 Players can follow that or set their own in the **Playlists → Audio receiver** block.
-4. **If players are remote:** your encoder must be reachable at that URL (firewall, port forward, or a tunnel).
+4. **If players are remote:** your source must be reachable at that URL (firewall, port forward, or a tunnel).
 The module does not punch holes in your router.

 **Typical paths**

 - **Stream What You Hear (Windows):** install SWYH, start streaming, copy the stream URL it shows.
 If the browser blocks cross-origin requests, add a proxy so Foundry and the stream share one origin — follow `contrib/swyh-caddy-proxy/` and point the world URL at the proxied address.
+(If you are using another source, you can use a similar proxy.)
 - **Icecast / SHOUTcast:** run the server, create a mount, send audio with a source client.
 Use the mount URL in Foundry, e.g. `http://yourhost:8000/stream` (your real host/port/mount).

 ---